Spartacus Trial

-The Spartacus Maxi-Trial(Italian: Processo Spartacus) was a series of criminal trials, each specifically directed against the activities of the powerful Casalesi clan of the Camorra.
+The Spartacus Trial (Italian: Processo Spartacus) was a series of criminal trials, each specifically directed against the activities of the powerful Casalesi clan of the Camorra.
 The trial was opened at the Corte d'Assise of Santa Maria Capua Vetere in Caserta.
-It was named after the historical gladiator, Spartacus (who led a rebellion of slaves beginning in old Capua against the ancient Roman Empire), and so named in recognition of the need to fight a revolt in the Casalesi clan's territory.
+It was named after the historical gladiator, Spartacus (who led a rebellion of slaves beginning in old Capua against the ancient Roman Republic).
 The trial was initially chaired by its president, Catello Marano on 1 July 1998.
 It continued just over ten years, until its final verdict was eventually read on 19 June 2008.

+36 members of the clan charged

 In that 10-year legal trial, 36 members of the clan were charged with a string of murders and other crimes.
 The Casalesi clan had exploited and extorted from every business and economic opportunity, from waste disposal to construction, in creating a monopoly in the cement market for their own building businesses to the distribution of materials.
 Building business would have to pay for the contracts, buy material from the clan, and keep paying for protection.
 The clan also controlled elections.